 Today’s students grew up in a world where technology is a natural part of their environment.
 Their expectation is that technology is used whenever appropriate to help them learn, develop essential informational and technological literacy skills, and master the fluency necessary in their specific subject domain.
 This is one reason blended learning has grown in use across schools, colleges and universities and why some are now exploring a “flipped classroom” approach to learning.

-Blended and online learning are a feature of most strategic plans for colleges, universities and polytechnics.
+Blended and online learning is a feature of most strategic plans for colleges, universities and polytechnics.
 The plans have been given a new emphasis as the pandemic forced online learning everywhere.

 Continuing advances in digital technologies, social media, and mobile devices such as smartphones and tablets, give the end-user, the student, much more control over access to and the creation and sharing of knowledge.
 This empowers students, and faculty and instructors are finding ways to leverage this enhanced student control to increase their motivation and engagement.
 More recently, developments in artificial intelligence for teaching and learning, virtual and augmented reality and simulations and serious games have further emphasized the importance of technology-enabled learning seven key elements are contributing to the development of this new pedagogy.

-As the nature of work changes – more project-based work, flattened organizational structures, new human: technology relationships, more global networks and supply chains – then the need for skills development and learning “on the job” become clear.
-Given the expectation that these developments will each accelerate and impact between 30-40% of all jobs, then constant learning becomes a driver for any time, anywhere learning.
+As the nature of work changes – more project-based work, flattened organizational structures, new human: technology relationships, more global networks and supply chains – then the need for skills development and learning “on the job” becomes clear.
+Given the expectation that these developments will each accelerate and impact between 30-40% of all jobs, then constant learning becomes a driver for any-time, anywhere learning.

 Work will change significantly over the coming decade.
 Recent innovations and developments in flexible, competency-based learning and assessment will give new impetus to online learning and work-related skill development.